microsoft/live-share/docs/index.md

 Welcome to Visual Studio Live Share!
 Live Share lets you achieve greater confidence at speed by streamlining collaborative editing, debugging, and more in real-time during development.
 You get real-time sharing in tools you love.
 You can share the full context of your code, collaboratively edit while still navigating files independently, securely share local servers, and even collaboratively debug while still retaining the ability to inspect on your own.

 Ready to get going?
-In this article we'll run you through some concepts and how to install Visual Studio Live Share.
+In this article we'll run you through some concepts and how to install the needed extensions.
 If you're looking for an abridged version, check out the [share](quickstart/share.md) and [join](quickstart/join.md) quickstarts.

 >**Tip:** Did you know you can *join your own collaboration session*?
 This allows you to try Live Share on your own or to spin up a instance of VS or VS Code and connect to it remotely!
 You can even use the same identity on both instances.
 Check it out!